10 best festival season moments and musings

 A European perspective

 I’d always imagined that the festival ambience would be more reserved outside of the UK, but if anything, the audience at Sziget Festival in Budapest was even more appreciative, because it’s rarer for them to secure the really big acts, I suppose.
 On this occasion I remember my disappointment when a musical favourite of mine, Chris Cornell, cancelled his headline show due to illness.
-Thankfully, I eventually got to see him play elsewhere with his band Soundgarden, because in May 2017, at just 52 years old, he became yet another victim of prescription drugs and died.
+Thankfully, I eventually got to see him play elsewhere with his band Soundgarden before his sadly premature death in May 2017.

 If the noise annoys…..